Tuesday, February 14, 2017

 • How Often Should We Celebrate Communion?:

--The New Testament does not identify a specific number of times or when Christians are to partake of the communion meal.
+-The New Testament does not identify a specific time when Christians are to partake of the communion meal.
 Notice how the Apostle Paul recorded a statement of Jesus in 1 Corinthians 11:25: "Do this, as often as you drink it, in remembrance of Me."
 We can infer from those words that we have been given some degree of flexibility.
 The frequency of participating in the communion meal is not as important as our state of heart when we do it.
 We should observe the Lord's Supper often enough to make it a vital part of our ongoing worship services.
 To partake of the meal too frequently would be to reduce it to an empty ritual.
 To partake of communion in too seldom of a manner would cause people to forget the significance of Jesus Christ's work.

-7 comments:
+2 comments:

 1. Well done.